MicrosoftDocs/powerapps-docs/powerapps-docs/maker/portals/create-portal.md

 If you choose to create your portal in an existing environment without portal pre-requisites, the pre-requisites are installed first and then the portal is created.
 In this method, the portal provisioning can take some time and you’ll be notified when the portal is provisioned.

-Based on the selected environment in PowerApps, you can create a Common Data Service starter portal or a portal in an environment containing model-driven apps in Dynamics 365.
+Based on the selected environment in Power Apps, you can create a Common Data Service starter portal or a portal in an environment containing model-driven apps in Dynamics 365.

 More information on working with environments: [Working with environments and Microsoft PowerApps](https://docs.microsoft.com/powerapps/maker/canvas-apps/working-with-environments)